 That is a job for a pest control specialist and possibly a builder.

 Beekeepers will not usually be willing to deal with bumblebee nests.
 Some will.

-Bumblebees are not usually a problem and colonies die off naturally at the end of the summer.
+Bumblebees are not usually a problem as colonies die off naturally at the end of the summer.

 Should you have genuine trouble with feral honeybees, bumblebees or wasps, contact a professional pest control company. e.g.

 » The National Pest Technicians website.
 Click on your region.
 Also, see the Lincoln link at bottom of this page.

 Old-fashioned though it may seem, a thank you is always appreciated.